GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 ## [4] Run the Test Suite

 Taskwarrior has an extensive test suite to prove that things are still working as expected.
-You\'ll need to build the program and run this test suite in order to prove to yourself that your fix is good.
+You'll need to build the program and run this test suite in order to prove to yourself that your fix is good.
 It may seem like building the program is overkill, if you only make a small change, but no, it is not.
 The test suite is there to save you from submitting a bad change, and to save Taskwarrior from any mistakes you make.